orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 Currently a single instance per virtual chain per node.

 &nbsp;
-## `Data Structures`
+## `Data Structures` <!-- tal will finish -->

-### Context
+#### Context
-> Allocated for each TransactionSet or Method execution.
-Holds a transient state cache & address space.
+* Allocated for each TransactionSet or LocalMethod execution.
 * ReadOnly / ReadWrite
-  * RO context can not modify state, allocated for callMethod execution.
+  * RO context can not modify state, allocated for LocalMethod execution.
   * RW context incldues a transient state cache.
-* Address space
-  * Indicates the current address space for the context.
-The context address space is a function of the service.

-#### Transient state diff cache
+* Transient state
-> Maintains the transient state diff
-* Allocated only for RW process trasnaction operations.
   * Stores temporary state changes during transaction set execution (until state diff is committed).
+  * Relevant for ReadWrite methods only.
+  * Contains state diff (possibly for multiple services).
   * Format is identical to the state store data structure in `StateStorage`.
-* No need to be persistent since a new instance is created per execution.
-* No limit on max size.
+* Service stack
+  * Top of the stack indicates the current service address space for the context.

 &nbsp;
 ## `Signature Schemes`